 Usher Terry Raymond IV, born October 14, 1978, who performs under the mononym Usher, is an American R&B/Pop singer, dancer, and occasional actor.
-His overall discography consists of eight studio albums, one live album, eight compilations, one extended play, and 52 singles.To date, he has shipped 22 and a half million albums in the US, and a combined 65 million records worldwide.
+His overall discography consists of eight studio albums, one live album, eight compilations, one extended play, and 52 singles.To date, he has shipped 22.5 million albums in the US, and a combined 65 million records worldwide.
 He has attained nine Hot 100 number-one hits (all as a lead artist) and sixteen Hot 100 top-ten hits on the Billboard Music charts.
 In addition to his work as a recording artist, Usher has acted in several films, is part-owner of the Cleveland Cavaliers basketball team, owns several restaurants, has his own cologne, and has served as a contestant mentor on American Idol.
-He was one of the coaches for seasons 4 and 6 of The Voice, with him being the victorious coach of the latter season.Discography:
+He was also a panelist on seasons 4 and 6 of The Voice and was the victorious coach of the latter season.Discography:

 - Usher (1994)